rdo-infra/weirdo/jenkins/README.rst

 This is done in ``Manage Jenkins`` -> ``Manage Credentials`` -> ``Add Credentials`` -> ``SSH username with private key``::

-    name: rdo-ci-hudson # This name is used in the JJB files, it's important. private key: <your private key as file, text, etc>
+    name: rdo-ci-centos # This name is used in the JJB files, it's important. private key: <your private key as file, text, etc>

     ADVANCED: